syntax-namaste/SpartaPool-From-Certora-PoC/README.md

-# PoC to Exploit the demo vulnerable Spartan Pool, provided by Certora as an exercise.
+# PoC to exploit the demo vulnerable Spartan Pool, provided by Certora as an exercise.